ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 ### Code Challenges

 If you had trouble with any of the code challenges, you can see possible solutions here.
 Try to use these as a guide rather than just copy-pasting what is here.
+The following examples are for the functions exported `useTastingNotes()` composition function.

 #### `merge`